ePages-de/epages-docs/_posts/2015-09-16-introduction-of-recommender-algorithms-for-e-commerce.md

 ##Conclusion
 There are no rules when it comes to choose algorithms while designing recommender system.
 It has been observed that multiple techniques and algorithms are used togather to achieve high quality results from the recommender system depending on given problem space.
-For an example User-based Collaborative Filtering and Item-based Collaborative Filtering techniques are often used togather.
+For an example User-based Collaborative Filtering and Item-based Collaborative Filtering techniques are often used togather in e-commerce systems.
 Also data-mining techniques, dimensionality-reduction algorithm and link analysis are used for meeting specific needs of such system.

 ##References